sllam/comingle/android_apps/README.md

 Toy Android applications, orchestrated by CoMingle.

-These Applications are Co-developed with Nabeeha Fatima (nhaque@andrew.cmu.edu)
+These Applications are co-developed with Nabeeha Fatima (nhaque@andrew.cmu.edu)

 Basic Requirements
 ==================